Dr. Joseph E. Landholm - DVM 1956

 Western Veterinary Conference 2005

-MANHATTAN -- Dr. Joseph E. Landholm, Sedona, Ariz., has been awarded a 2005 Alumni Recognition Award from the Kansas State University College of Veterinary Medicine.
+MANHATTAN -- Dr. Joseph E. Landholm, Sedona, Ariz., was awarded a 2005 Alumni Recognition Award from the Kansas State University College of Veterinary Medicine.
 The award is in recognition for his time and effort devoted to advancing the profession of veterinary medicine and for being an exemplary role model for future alumni.

 Landholm has focused on natural therapeutics and acupuncture during his career.
 In the early 1970s an article in Veterinary Medicine magazine about the first seminars on veterinary acupuncture piqued Landholm's interest in alternative veterinary medicine.
 "I went as a skeptic, but I could see other individuals who had trained in Hong Kong were getting some results," he said.
 "So I developed an interest and continued to take the seminars."